 Once this information is organised by recurring and ad hoc requests, the CCO must make some hard decisions.
 As in most organisations, there are a lot of long meetings and everyone wants the most senior individuals attending.
 As the CCO, you must make hard decisions on what meetings you can truly attend.
 It goes back to the old-adage you can’t please everyone all the time.

 - Determine which ones you must really attend and ensure that they are scheduled out for the year if possible.
 If a committee organiser hasn’t set out invites for the year, add a Hold the Date for the event so that you don’t forget or run into a conflict.

 - Are there committees that you can be replaced by a delegate?
 Identify the best delegate and communicate with the delegate and the organiser to transfer that responsibility.

 - Are there committees that do not require compliance attendance but you or a delegate can be copied on meeting minutes and/or followed up if there are questions coming out of the meeting?
 If so, communicate to the organise the reason you should be removed and how you can continue to assist via email communication to you or preferably, your delegate.

 - Identify if there is a pattern.
 If these non-recurring meetings seem to land on your calendar every few months so they are becoming recurring but not planned.

 - Question if you need to be the participant?
-If so, you may need to contact the organizer and establish a more formal meeting cadence so that these meetings don’t continue to just pop-up on your schedule.
+If so, you may need to contact the organiser and establish a more formal meeting cadence so that these meetings don’t continue to just pop-up on your schedule.

-This is also the time to organize your internal meetings.
+This is also the time to organise your internal meetings.
 They should be planned out for the year with standing dates and times.
 This not only helps you stay plugged in with your teams and direct reports, but also helps them be prepared to better engage with you.

 Time Away from the Office